 Experimental collaborations to enhance learning.

-History librarian Virginia Cole collaborated with Edward Baptist, professor of History, in a new undergraduate course on Digital History – the first of its kind to be taught at Cornell.
+History librarian Virginia Cole collaborated with Prof. Edward Baptist in a new undergraduate course on Digital History – the first of its kind to be taught at Cornell.
 Cole served as an “embedded librarian,” attending every class session, guiding students to use the appropriate digital resources and tools and answering relevant questions about library resources.
-A little more info about what this course is and why librarian is important to it?

 "Working with an embedded librarian was a wonderful experience for me as an instructor.
 Our access to resources was immediate and well-informed because of her assistance.
 Virginia could help explain concepts, suggested ideas, and also was a role model for students (and instructor!)."